PALab/place/placeweb/static/placeweb/documentation/_sources/glossary.rst.txt

      options used to start the experiment along with other information.

    module
+     Previously, this term was used to describe the code used to drive one instrument in the modular PLACE ecosystem.
+However, since both Elm and Python refer to code as a module, this term became ambiguous.
+Referring to all the code for one instrument as a "plugin" is now preferred, with each plugin typically being composed of at least one Elm module for the user interface and one Python module for the server-side execution.
+See :term:`plugin`.

+   plugin
      Refers to an independent group of files which instruct PLACE how to interact with specific hardware.
-Typically, this refers to both a Python backend interface with PLACE and a JavaScript frontend interface with the user.
-PLACE supports dynamic interaction with properly written modules.
+Typically, this includes both a Python backend module and an Elm frontend module with the user.
+PLACE supports dynamic interaction with properly written plugins.

    priority
      All PLACE modules are given a priority value which determines their order